Updated 18 August 2021

 Vaccination status information should be used or disclosed on a ‘need-to-know’ basis

 Ensure you take reasonable steps to keep employee vaccination status and related health information secure

 The OAIC also points that privacy is only one of many factors to consider when asking employees their COVID-19 vaccination status, and encourages employers to seek further information from the Fair Work Ombudsman and Safe Work Australia websites.

 Read Privacy in the workplace >

 There are already some limited circumstances where employers may collect health information without consent, such as where the collection is required or authorised by Australian law.
 For example, the Queensland COVID-19 Testing and Vaccination Requirements (Contact by Health Workers with Cases) Direction of 31 March 2021 requires ‘relevant employees’ to be vaccinated against COVID-19.
 ‘Relevant employees’ includes health service employees, ambulance employees and contractors engaged to perform clinical or non-clinical services within hospitals and health services whose work takes them within close proximity to persons who have been diagnosed with COVID-19.
 Under Part 5 of this Direction, a public health emergency officer can direct a relevant employee to provide evidence of vaccination.

 State and territory public health orders are continually being updated to respond to the COVID-19 pandemic.
-With mandatory COVID-19 vaccination now on the discussion table for the aged care sector, it is important that employers review your workplace vaccination policy.
+With COVID-19 vaccination now being mandatory for the aged care sector, it is important that employers review their workplace vaccination policy.

 For more information or tailored advice, please contact us today.